Airbnb now lets you book with a 50% deposit

 Airbnb announced that it will now let guests book with a deposit, marking a notable shift from the current state of play that requires you to pay the full amount up front.

 The new “pay less up front” option was tested prior to launch, and Airbnb said that around 40 percent of guests chose to delay full payment when presented with the opportunity.
-According to the company, guests can choose to pay a 50 percent deposit “in most cases,” with the remainder payable shortly before the check-in date.
+According to the company, guests can choose to pay a 50 percent deposit “in most cases,” with the remainder payable around three days before the scheduled check-in date.
+Airbnb said that in some cases, where a host has strict cancellation fees, the deposit will be 50 percent plus an additional Airbnb guest fee.

 With nearly $5 billion in equity investment, Airbnb has emerged as the poster child for the home-sharing economy, an industry that has disrupted the traditional vacation rental market.
 Rivals in the space include OneFineStay, which was bought out by hotel giant AccorHotels for $170 million, and HomeAway and HouseTrip, which were snapped up by Expedia and TripAdvisor, respectively.